 Excluded member.
-If the corporation is an "excluded member" of a controlled group (see section 1563(b)(2)), it is still considered a member of a controlled group for purposes of Item
+If the corporation is an "excluded member" of a controlled group (see section 1563(b)(2)), it is still considered a member of a controlled group for purposes of item K.

-Item L. Enter the name and address of the person who has the organization's books and records and the telephone number at which he or she can be reached.
+Item L. Enter the name and address of the person who has the organization's books and records and the telephone number at which they can be reached.